wuning-solaris/homepage/_pages/about.md

 Patents
 ------
-1. A Trajectory Recovery Method Based on Deep Learning and Kalman Filter.\\
+1. A Trajectory Recovery Method Based on Deep Learning and Kalman Filter.
+2018
-2. A Trajectory Denoising Method Based on Bidirectional LSTM and Kalman Filter.\\
+2. A Trajectory Denoising Method Based on Bidirectional LSTM and Kalman Filter.
+2019
 3. A Personalized Route Recommendation Method Based on A* search and Deep Learning.
+2019